WeQA: A Benchmark for Retrieval Augmented Generation in Wind Energy Domain: Methodology

 Each of these question type evaluates different capabilities of the \gls*{llm} under test. \emph{Open questions} require models to generate detailed, free-form responses, testing their ability to construct coherent and informative answers. \emph{Comparison questions} ask models to compare and contrast different concepts or entities, assessing their analytical and comparative reasoning skills. \emph{Evaluation questions} require models to make judgments or provide assessments, gauging their ability to evaluate information critically. \emph{Recall questions} focus on the model's ability to retrieve and reproduce specific information from memory, testing their factual accuracy. \emph{Process questions} ask models to explain processes or sequences of actions, evaluating their understanding of procedures and logical progression. \emph{Rhetorical questions} are used to test the models' grasp of nuances in language and their ability to recognize and appropriately respond to questions that may not require direct answers.

-Next, we present two approaches for the hybrid question generation procedure required for \gls*{llm} benchmarking purposes.
-The first approach engineers the prompt to generate well curated enhanced quality questions.
-The second approach summarizes the provided text chunks and generates questions from the summaries.\\
+We present two complementary approaches for hybrid question generation to support comprehensive \gls*{llm} benchmarking.
+The \emph{Hybrid Prompt Approach} employs engineered prompts to generate high-quality, curated questions, while the \emph{Hybrid Context Approach} leverages text summarization to create questions that require broader contextual understanding.
+The detailed prompts used for question generation across both approaches are provided in the Appendix.

-\textbf{Hybrid prompts.}~ We use GPT-4 to automatically generate questions from a given text chunk by providing particular \emph{prompts} for each question type.
-The prompt is structured as follows: